 With time, more public corporations may be able to earn returns through acquisitions similar to the private equity model.

-At Cowen Partners, our HR executive recruiters are exceptionally skilled at delivering in-demand candidates, no matter the need and across all industries.
-Backed by a proven executive recruiting process, we have been the partner of choice for startups, corporations, small businesses, non-profits, and more, meeting unique and critical recruitment needs across the entire C-suite, including CEOs, CFOs, COOs, CMOs, CIOs, CTOs, CHROs, VPs of sales, other VPs, directors, and several other leadership roles.
+At Cowen Partners, our private equity executive recruiters are exceptionally skilled at delivering in-demand candidates, no matter the need and across all industries.
+Backed by a proven executive recruiting process, we have been the partner of choice for startups, corporations, small businesses, and more, meeting unique and critical recruitment needs across the entire C-suite, including private equity CEOs, CFOs, COOs, CMOs, CIOs, CTOs, CHROs, VPs of sales, other VPs, directors, and several other leadership roles.

 That’s how Cowen Partners has become a leading executive search firm nationwide, and it’s why our executive recruiters have a reputation for excellence and success.